minaseem/sw-helper/README.md

 - `cacheFirst`: Every time a resource is needed, it is first served from the cache and then cache is updated in the background so that user gets the latest data next time.

-PS - we will increase the list going forward
+PS - we will increase the list going forward.